This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Cauliflower Rice Risotto or Vegetable Noodles

-I made this dish during Valentine’s Day and served it with Keto Risotto.
+I made this dish on Valentine’s Day and served it with Keto Risotto.

 More Keto Shrimp Recipes